thomchr/2019.PLT.TPM1.Paper/README.md

    b.
 An AUC curve showing model fits associated with number of features included (at each level of lambda)
    c.

 You've now created a LASSO model and identified relevant features with associated coefficients for Gieger et al 2011 platelet trait variation GWAS!
-There can be some variation in model-selected features and coefficients between runs
+We have found that there will be some variation in model-selected features and coefficients between runs.

 -- end of demo --